centreon/centreon-plugins/doc/en/developer/plugins_global.md

 ### 9.1.
 Commit and push

-When you have finish your plugins development, before committing a plugin, you need to create an **enhancement ticket** on the centreon-plugins forge : http://forge.centreon.com/projects/centreon-plugins
+When you have finished your plugin development, before committing a plugin, you need to create an **enhancement ticket** on the centreon-plugins forge : http://forge.centreon.com/projects/centreon-plugins

 Once plugin and modes are developed, you can commit (commit messages in english)